Online Large Print

 Welcome and Announcements

 Pastor: Good morning!
-Happy Memorial Day weekend!
 I am Pastor Alicia Wood.
 Welcome to University Church!

 We open our service with the acknowledgment that our church sits on the ancestral land of the Onondaga Nation.
 It is with gratitude that we pay respect for their many generations of care and protection of our shared environment.